Last Updated on

 Admire the Christmas Lights decorating the city

-As a tip: the light are usually lit on December 1st or on December 6th.
+As a tip: the lights are usually lit on December 1st or on the first day of the Bucharest Christmas Market.
 In the first day, don’t be in the city by car.
 The traffic is jammed – as many people just go out to see the lights.
 Two years ago they were walking on the streets…

 I’m always recommending you to go after 3-4 days.
 And preferably not during the weekend.
 And I’m also recommending you to spend several hours – or go in several days – all over the city as the arrangements are different and each one has its charm.